OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ### **7.1 Base Address Register (BAR) Layout**
 <a name="BAR_layout"></a>

-The function, BAR and external feature region starting address are put into a platform specific parameter SystemVerilog package file https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fims/d5005/includes/ofs_fim_cfg_pkg.sv.
+The function, BAR and external feature region starting address are put into a platform specific parameter SystemVerilog package file src/includes/ofs_fim_cfg_pkg.sv file [here](https://github.com/OFS/ofs-d5005).
 You can modify the parameterization according to your platform requirements, however you must ensure the corresponding software driver is also updated to align with the new assignment.

 **Table 7-1 BAR Layouts**